eAccessibility with David Berman: Office, InDesign, PDF, Web for the new legislation (including WCAG 2.1!)

 - How do professionals in your industry comply with every success criteria, without tradeoffs?

-- What are the testing tools to confirm you’re meeting or exceeding the standards?
+- What are the best testing tools to confirm you’re meeting the standards?

-- Q&A until we run out of questions!
+- Q&A (David stays until you run out of questions!)

 About the course

-David Berman will convince you why universal design is important for everybody; to broaden your audience, to comply with the law, to drive down costs, or simply to be socially responsible.
-He will also provide in-depth familiarity with W3C WCAG 2.0 success criteria, as well as ADA, Section 504/508 and AODA requirements.
+David Berman will convince you why universal design helps everybody; to comply with new laws (including the refreshed Section 508, the upcoming Accessible Canada Act, and the next deadlines for AODA), to broaden your audience, to drive down costs, and to fulfill our social responsibility and inclusion commitments.
+He will provide in-depth familiarity with W3C WCAG success criteria (including the new WCAG 2.1), as well as ADA, Section 508, and AODA requirements.

-Knowing how to follow the guidelines will result in your webpages and documents be more effective resources for your entire audience… including your most frequent visitor: Google.
+Knowing how to follow the guidelines will result in your documents and webpages being more effective resources for your entire audience… including your most frequent visitor: Google.
 You’ll also gain familiarity with the assistive technologies that help people with specific disabilities and difficulties.

 Not only will you leave with ideas you can use right away, you may also gain a whole new attitude towards how technology can improve lives.
 By the end of the event you will not only be aware of why accessibility and standards affect everyone: you’ll be equipped with an understanding of what you need to do, and how to do it best.

-The course platform is GoToWebinar, configured to work for all federal government departments (test room available).
+The course platform is GoToWebinar, configured to work for everyone including all federal departments (test room available).

 For whom will this course be useful?